 - 1 cup whole milk

 - 1 small broccoli head, cut into florets

 - Switch on the instant pot to saute and add the butter and flour.
 Stir continuously until the flour is slightly browned in the butter.
 Add a few splashes of milk to keep it from sticking to the pot (2 minutes).
 Cancel saute.

 - Add the macaroni, broth, garlic powder, black pepper, chilli flakes, sea salt and rosemary.
-Close the lid, make sure the steam release handle is sealed and set the timer to 4 minutes.
+Close the lid, make sure the steam release handle is sealed and press the pressure cooking button.
+Set the timer to 4 minutes.
 Once the pot beeps, do a quick release and open the pot.
 Remove the rosemary sprigs.

 - Add the broccoli and cook for 4-5 minutes or until the broccoli is slightly tender.
 Add a little broth or water if there is less liquid for the broccoli to cook.